-Although COTS products can be used out of the box, in reality, these products must be configured to achieve the current specific needs of the business and integrated to existing organizational systems with an eye for potential growth in the future.
+Although COTS products can be used out of the box, in reality, these products must be configured to achieve the current specific needs of the business and integrated into existing organizational systems with an eye for potential growth in the future.
 Omni Accounts ERP Accounting Software is an example of a COTS system.

 Extending the functionality of COTS products via custom development is a possibility.
-However, this decision should be given careful consideration due to the long term support and maintenance implications.
+However, this decision should be given careful consideration due to the long-term support and maintenance implications.
 Such customized functionality may not be supported by the COTS vendor, and therefore brings its own sets of issues when upgrading the base product.
 A good example of this would be heavily customised reporting functionality.

 Organisations, ranging from your sole proprietor to your large corporates, are often overwhelmed by the range of choices on the market and be bound by both time and budget constraints, can often suffer “paralysis by analysis” as implementing any ERP System takes up volumes of those precious commodities.

 So, how long does it take to implement an ERP System?
 The unvarnished truth of the matter is that the implementation of an ERP System is a continuous cycle, as well it should be, for the sake of the future success of your business.
 Not the answer most business owners want to hear.
 It takes quite a mindset shift to recognise that any ERP System needs to be viewed as a living, growing extension of a business.
 Organisations need to ensure that the cycle of their ERP System is a positive one, contributing to business growth, not a downward spiral to disaster.